Dorset Square

 Dorset Square is a garden square in Marylebone, London.
 All buildings fronting it are terraced houses and listed, in the mainstream (initial) category.
 It takes up the site of Lord's (MCC's) Old Cricket Ground, which lasted 23 years until the 1811 season.
 Internally it spans 100000 ft2.

 Location

 Approach ways

-It is one 84-metre block north of Marylebone Road and lends its name to the roads on all four sides, in typical fashion — the east side forms a pause in the numbering and scope of Gloucester Place; the west does so as to Balcombe Street.
+It is one 84-metre (276 ft., approx.) block north of Marylebone Road and lends its name to the roads on all four sides, in typical fashion — the east side forms a pause in the numbering and scope of Gloucester Place; the west does so as to Balcombe Street.
 The south side links: